yashrao/SMS-Phishing-Attacker/README.md

 You will see a preview of the message to be sent and simply hit "n" to cancel or any key to continue and the SMS Phishing will have started.

 **NOTE:** For the time being, make sure there is only one campaign in Gophish as this hasn't been tested with more than one.

+## Disclaimer
+All the provided tools are for legal use only by professional penetration testers or cyber-security related people.
+The tool must be used with written consent from the organisation or individuals the tool is targeting, the author is not responsible for any misuse of these tools.